 For both groundwater and surface water, a works is here defined as an individual location which receives raw or partially treated water for treatment (excluding secondary disinfection) and ultimate delivery to customers.
 Where the total treatment process is split between a number of sites, banding should be carried out on the basis of the size and treatment category of the sites at which the greatest proportion of costs are incurred.

-The company should state in their commentary if they have included treatment works that have not been used in the report year.
+The company should state in its commentary if it has included treatment works that have not been used in the report year.

 Lines 6 - 12: Treatment type